World Heritage Site Shirakawa-go tour guide

 Rice terraces with snow

-It’s bit regret because if sunny it was more nice view.
+It’s a bit of regret because if sunny it would more nicer view.

-During winter Shirakawa-go has big event which is the lightup.
+During winter Shirakawa-go has a big event which is the light-up.

 It is normally held from January to February and you must book to join.

-This time I wasn’t able to participate the event but just try wheather I could see the light up or not.
+This time I wasn’t able to participate in the event but just try whether I could see the light up or not.

-The place you can see the entire of Shirakawa-go is Ogimachi Castle Observation Deck.
+The place where you can see the entire of Shirakawa-go is the Ogimachi Castle Observation Deck.

-Normally you can take book but when the snow piles up the bus will stop and you need to take walk to go there.
+Normally you can take a book but when the snow piles up the bus will stop and you need to take a walk to get there.

 From Shirakawa-go village it took around 15 – 20 minutes.